-MCSP works to ensure that all women, newborns and children have equitable access to high-quality health care services.
-We monitor, adjust and improve the design of identified pro-equity interventions targeting the poor and marginalized to ensure they meet their intended goals.
+MCSP worked to ensure that all women, newborns and children have equitable access to high-quality health care services.
+We monitored, adjusted and improved the design of identified pro-equity interventions targeting the poor and marginalized to ensure they meet their intended goals.
 The Program also supported scale-up of high-impact interventions to less-served populations, while removing barriers to access.

-Within the newly adopted Sustainable Development Goals—as well as the earlier Child Survival Call to Action and USAID’s Ending Preventable Child and Maternal Deaths initiative—there is recognition that reaching the most underserved populations is critical to achieving RMNCH goals.
+Within the newly adopted Sustainable Development Goals — as well as the earlier Child Survival Call to Action and USAID’s Ending Preventable Child and Maternal Deaths initiative — there is recognition that reaching the most underserved populations is critical to achieving reproductive, maternal, newborn and child health (RMNCH) goals.
 Nonetheless, there are significant disparities in coverage of related interventions.

 There is a common assumption that programs aiming to increase coverage of health services among the poor are, by virtue, equitable.
 However, without careful attention to equity in the design, implementation, monitoring and adjustment of the strategy, these programs may result in narrow impacts that fail to meet the needs of the poorest and most marginalized communities.
 The only way to ensure equity improvements is to choose approaches likely to reach the underserved, incorporate pro-equity design, and monitor equity outcomes using feasible and valid measurements.

-MCSP works with in-country implementers to monitor equity outcomes and adjust implementation design to improve the equity of reproductive, maternal, newborn and child health (RMNCH) services.
-Our core approaches to service delivery — including use of community health workers, task shifting and inclusion of the private sector — are recognized as effective strategies for improving health equity.
+MCSP worked with in-country implementers to monitor equity outcomes and adjust implementation design to improve the equity of RMNCH services.
+Our core approaches to service delivery — including use of community health workers, task shifting, and inclusion of the private sector — were recognized as effective strategies for improving health equity.

 MCSP incorporated health equity strategies into program design and monitoring by: